merohitpauskar/Bigdata-Assignment/README.md

 # Bigdata-Assignment
-This contains all the assignment to the iNeuron assignments.
+This contains all the solutions for the iNeuron assignments.